johnperry-math/AoC2023/README.md

   * I botched the initial filter in `matches`, forgetting what types I was looking at.

-## Day 5: If You Give A Seed A Fertilizer
+## :seedling: Day 5: If You Give A Seed A Fertilizer

 Yet another elf who's willing to help you, though of course he wants a favor first.